merefield/discourse-chatbot/README.md

 # Setup

 For a new installation, configure [model providers](#model-providers), [access and quotas](#access-and-quotas), and [trust-level tools](#tools-by-trust-level) first.
 Stored forum embeddings are optional and are needed for local forum search.
-Blocked-question matching uses the configured embeddings provider without requiring the stored forum index.
+Blocked-question matching can use System One forum-scope judgments or example-based embeddings without requiring the stored forum index.

 ## Prerequisites